 Cabinets: Long counters can offer ample storage space, especially if you have both counters against a wall, where you can take advantage of the vertical space.
-Add a pass-through that can access the adjacent living or dining area such as a window to open up space and at the same time, you can install base cabinets.
+Add a pass-through that can access the adjacent living or dining area, such as a window to open up space, and at the same time, you can install base cabinets.

 5 Basic Storage Zones

 The goal of assigning ones for your kitchen cabinets is to improve your workflow.
 So, for instance, you got your cooking items such as mixing bowls, spatulas, knives, and slicing boards placed nearest to your prep work.
-Your storage for frying pans, pot holders, casseroles, spider, or cooking oil should be near your cooking range.
+Your storage for frying pans, pot holders, casseroles, spiders, or cooking oil should be near your cooking range.

 1. Food Storage:

 These are dried goods such as canned goods, cereals, and snacks, usually stored on your top cabinets or in your pantry area.
-The best place for your pantry area is beside your freezer and counter, this way you’ll have a surface to place the items as you open them or while you get other items from the freezer or pantry.
+The best place for your pantry area is beside your freezer and counter, this way, you’ll have a surface to place the items as you open them or while you get other items from the freezer or pantry.
 You can have more than one pantry area to organize your food items.